rfrohl/shim-review/README.md

 *******************************************************************************
 ### What product or service is this for?
 *******************************************************************************
-openSUSE Leap 16and other openSUSE variants
+openSUSE Leap 16 and other openSUSE variants

 *******************************************************************************
 ### What's the justification that this really does need to be signed for the whole world to be able to boot it?